hassio-addons/addon-grafana/README.md

 - This add-on does support ARM-based devices, nevertheless, they must at least be an ARMv7 device.
 (Raspberry Pi 1 and Zero is not supported).
+- The ARM versions (e.g, Raspberry Pi) do not have support for PhantomJS, since Grafana does not support it.
+The PhantomJS project has been abandoned as well.
+Grafana expects to solve this in Grafana 6.

 ## Changelog & Releases